Greater strategic cooperation with Het Hogeland

-Het Hogeland and Noorderzijlvest sign agreement for greater strategic cooperation.
-Issues relating to water and soil, climate, energy, economy, and quality of life do not adhere to administrative boundaries.
-The municipality of Het Hogeland and the Noorderzijvest water board, each with their own powers and responsibilities, are addressing these social challenges.
+Het Hogeland and Noorderzijlvest sign up to greater strategic cooperation.
+Issues relating to water and soil, climate, energy, the economy, and quality of life are not framed by administrative boundaries.
+Het Hogeland council and the Noorderzijlvest water authority each address these social challenges within their own areas of powers and responsibilities.

 Added value

-This is usually done with the best of intentions, from the perspective of one's own organization.
-Both governments see great added value in structural, area-specific cooperation on the challenges we face: giving water and soil a voice; dealing with climate change in a future-proof manner; and keeping the energy transition on track.
+This is usually done with the best of intentions, from the perspective of one's own organisation.
+Both authorities see great added value in structural, area-specific cooperation on the challenges we face: giving water and soil a voice; dealing with climate change in a future-proof manner; and keeping the energy transition on track.

 Looking ahead

-This means that the municipality and the water board:
+This means that the council and the water authority:

-- Working from the assignment: tackling it collectively with shared goals, respecting each other's legal tasks and powers, with joint programming and joint implementation.
+- Working from the task: picking it up collectively with shared goals, respecting each other's statutory tasks and powers, with joint programming and joint implementation.
 In other words, shared responsibility.

-- Consultation at the administrative and management levels ensures the strengthening of vision, guidance, and implementation.
+- Consultation at administrative and management levels ensures strengthened vision, guidance, and implementation.

 - We aim for integrated programming with joint project management where possible.

-- We organize knowledge exchange at all levels.
+- We organise knowledge exchange at all levels.

 - We explore subsidy opportunities together to apply for external funding more effectively.

-Mayor Henk Jan Bolding and dike reeve Roeland van der Schaaf signed the administrative agreement on July 2.
+Mayor Henk Jan Bolding and Dyke Reeve van der Schaaf signed the administrative agreement on 2 July.